 The vast majority of people have a slight varus tilt of their foot.
 This means when you sit with your legs dangling your feet are slightly tilted inwards so that the inner edge of your feet are higher than the outer edge.
 The pedal of your bike is perfectly horizontal and for a small number of this is the perfect fit.
-For the majority of us we need some help to make the interface between our foot and out shoe have a better fit.
+For the majority of us, we need some help to make the interface between our foot and our shoe have a better fit.

 Signs and symptoms of a poor fit can vary from sensations of burning or hot feet to numbness, often more noticeable with longer rides.
 A poor fit in the shoe can also affect other joints and commonly people can feel pain a the knee, this can be at the front or inner side of your knee or along the iliotibial band.

-How to wedge correctly?
+How to use a cycling shoe wedge correctly?

-The optimum result of a good bike fit is increased power output, greater efficiency and reduced injury risk.
+The optimum result of a good bike fit is increased power output, greater efficiency, and reduced injury risk.